bp1900/AA2-projecte/README.md

 * Install the requirements: `Rscript requirements.R`
 * Deploy the project: `Rscript main.R`
 * To deploy the CNN, you will need the original data, which is not included.
 We recommend using google collab to use a GPU to lessen the training time.

+Take into consideration that the hyperparameter space is quite large, it takes around 3 full days to complete the grid-search.

 ## Authors
 * **Benjamí Parellada**